COABC - Standards

 Standards Interpretation Committee Decisions

-The Canadian Organic Office (COO), collaborating with representatives of the organic sector, has created an advisory body; the Standards Interpretation Committee (SIC), to assist in the interpretation of the Canadian Organic Standard (CAN/CGSB 32.310 and CAN/CGSB 32.311).
+The Canadian Federal Inspection Agency (CFIA), collaborating with representatives of the organic sector, has created an advisory body; the Standards Interpretation Committee (SIC), to assist in the interpretation of the Canadian Organic Standard (CAN/CGSB 32.310, CAN/CGSB 32.311 and CAN/CGSB 32.312).

-• There is a 60 day comment period for newly proposed SIC Questions and Answers.
+- There is a 30-day comment period for newly proposed SIC Questions and Answers.
 To receive the drafts, sign up for the CanReg Listserve a cross country information sharing service.
 Click here to subscribe and here to remove yourself from the CanReg Listserve.

-Operators should contact a certification body or email Susan.L.Smith@gov.bc.ca for more information about the standards.
+Operators should contact a certification body or email BCMA Organic Specialist karina.sakalauskas(a)gov.bc.ca for more information about the standards.